On the Provable Performance Guarantee of Efficient Reasoning Models: Experiments

 \subsection{Results}

-\textbf{PAC reasoning improves the efficiency and guarantees the performance loss.} Under the semantic loss (Figure~\ref{fig:semantic_results}), PAC reasoning consistently ensures validity of error across all the benchmarks: the empirical error remains below the target risk level $\epsilon$ while achieving substantial budget savings.
-For instance, on Arena-Hard with $\epsilon = 0.08$ for the logits uncertainty score, the average empirical error is approximately $0.06$, the ECP is about $20\%$, and the STP is around $40\%$.
-Under the 0-1 binary loss (see Figure~\ref{fig:zebralogic_01_results} and Table~\ref{table:01_results}), PAC reasoning also maintains error rates within the target risk level and saves computational budget.
+\textbf{PAC reasoning improves the efficiency and controls the performance loss.} Figure~\ref{fig:semantic_results} presents the reults of PAC reasoning under the semantic loss.
+The results show that PAC reasoning consistently ensures validity of performance loss across all the benchmarks: the empirical performance loss remains below the target risk level $\epsilon$ while achieving substantial budget savings.
+For instance, on Arena-Hard with $\epsilon = 0.08$ for the logits uncertainty score, the average empirical performance loss is approximately $0.06$, the ECP is about $20\%$, and the STP is around $40\%$.
+Under the 0-1 binary loss (see Table~\ref{table:01_results} in Appendix~\ref{sec:binary_result}), PAC reasoning also maintains error rates within the target risk level and saves computational budget.
 For example, for the MATH-500 dataset, PAC reasoning saves ECP by $22.50\%$ and STP by $23.13\%$.
+The results also align with the one using Llama-based model shown in Appendix~\ref{app:exp_other_llm}.
 In summary, PAC reasoning bounds the performance loss within the target risk level and significantly improves inference efficiency.

-\textbf{Logits-based uncertainty score is more stable.} From the results in Figure~\ref{fig:semantic_results} and Table~\ref{table:01_results}, the logits-based uncertainty score consistently shows smoother and more stable behavior, with lower variance in both ECP and STP.
+\textbf{Logits-based uncertainty score is more stable.} From the results in Figure~\ref{fig:semantic_results} and Table~\ref{table:01_results}, the logits-based uncertainty score consistently shows smoother and more stable behavior, with lower variance in both ECP and STP\@.
 In contrast, the verbalized uncertainty score exhibits larger fluctuations due to its sparse and clustered distribution.
-For instance, on ZebraLogic (see Table~\ref{table:01_results}), the standard deviations of ECP and STP under the verbalized score are $20.68$ and $17.20$, considerably higher than the corresponding $7.47$ and $9.90$ values for the logits-based score.
+For instance, on ZebraLogic (see Table~\ref{table:01_results}), the standard deviations of ECP and STP under the verbalized score are $20.68\%$ and $17.20\%$, considerably higher than the corresponding $7.47\%$ and $9.90\%$ values for the logits-based score.
 Similar patterns can also be observed in Figure~\ref{fig:semantic_results}, where the variance of the verbalized score is consistently higher than that of the logits-based score across different settings.
-Moreover, in Figure~\ref{fig:semantic_results}, the verbalized score exhibits overly conservative error control and fails to improve inference efficiency when $\epsilon$ is small.
+This difference affects efficiency and variance, but it does not affect the validity of error control for PAC reasoning.
 Therefore, although the verbalized score occasionally achieves stronger risk control or higher savings, its calibration is less reliable, leading to less consistent performance.